libra/website/docs/my-first-transaction.md

 Sequence number is: 0
 ```

-The sequence number of 1 for Alice's account (index 0) indicates that one transaction has been sent from Alice's account so far.
-The sequence number of 0 for Bob's account (index 1) indicates that no transaction has been sent from Bob's account so far.
+The sequence number of 1 for Alice’s account (index 0) indicates that one transaction has been sent from Alice’s account so far.
+The sequence number of 0 for Bob’s account (index 1) indicates that no transaction has been sent from Bob’s account so far.
 Every time a transaction is sent from an account the sequence number is incremented by 1.

-### Check The Balance in Both Accounts After Transfer
+### Check the Balance in Both Accounts After Transfer

 To check the final balance in both accounts, query the balance again for each account as you did in [this step](#step-3-check-the-balance).
-If your transaction (transfer) executed successfully, you should see 100 Libra in Alice's account and 62 Libra in Bob's account.
+If your transaction (transfer) executed successfully, you should see 100 Libra in Alice’s account and 62 Libra in Bob’s account.

 ```bash
 libra% query balance 0